mbabynames search ✿

 Manon Wren

-"noble and strong" (Manon) meets "small bird" (Wren).
+"beloved" (Manon) meets "small bird" (Wren).
 The combination reads as complete.
 Neither name overshadows the other.
 Wren (1 syllable) provides a firm close after the longer Manon.

 Flowing and rhythmic